joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 #### Reserved Words in Python

-Python reserves certain keywords for its internal operations, and these keywords cannot be used as variable names or identifiers in your code.
+Python has reserved certain keywords for specific functions, providing predefined functionalities.
+These reserved words cannot be used as variable names or identifiers in your code, as they are reserved for internal operations.

-Below is a list of reserved keywords in Python:
+Here is a list of reserved keywords in Python:

 {% highlight bash %}
 >>> import keyword